 The CIP process begins in October with a citizen input meeting held by the Baltimore County Planning Board.
 Directors from each of the agencies that have a capital budget are also in attendance.
 Citizens are invited to speak before the board and agency heads to express their opinions on specific capital projects and needs.
 Having the citizen input meeting at the beginning of the process allows each agency to consider citizen requests before they formulate their recommendations for the CIP.

-If you were not able to join the meeting but would like to share comments with the Planning Board, please send written comment to email@example.com by November 1, 2021.
+If you are not able to join the meeting but would like to share comments with the Planning Board, please send written comment to firstname.lastname@example.org by November 1.

 The Director of the Office of Budget and Finance sets target limits for capital projects.
 At the direction of the County’s Administrative Officer, each agency submits project requests for the next six years to the Director of Budget and Finance.
 After ascertaining that the requests are within the budget office’s parameters, a preliminary CIP is forwarded to the Department of Planning.